-On average, the cost of a bad hire is about one-third of the annual salary of that employee.
+On average, the cost of a bad hire is about one-third of that employee’s annual salary.
 It’s easy to see how a string of bad hires can add up quickly.

 Examining Your Current Recruitment Process

-Your recruitment process is a huge determining factor in the quality of employees you have.
+Your recruitment process is a huge determining factor in the quality of your employees.
 Before you can make changes to it, you have to look at your current process.

 Take time to look at your process and see how well it’s working.
-Job vacancy time, time from the initial screen to job acceptance, employee satisfaction, customer satisfaction, and turnover rates are all indications of how strong or weak your current recruitment process is.
+Job vacancy time, time from the initial screen to job acceptance, employee satisfaction, customer satisfaction, and turnover rates indicate how strong or weak your current recruitment process is.

 Go through these five points and compare your numbers to industry averages and standards.
 If they fall below average, you may be making hiring decisions based on gut feeling rather than relying on hard evidence.

 1. Vacancy Fill Time